UCSFMemoryAndAging/macpie/README.rst

 MACPie
 ======

-MACPie is an open source Python library providing easy-to-use data structures and data analysis tools for the `UCSF Memory and Aging Center <https://memory.ucsf.edu/>`_, a dynamic multidisciplinary clinical research program investigating neurodegenerative diseases.
+MACPie is an open source Python library and command line tool providing data structures and data analysis tools for the `UCSF Memory and Aging Center <https://memory.ucsf.edu/>`_, a dynamic multidisciplinary clinical research program investigating neurodegenerative diseases.